Free STD Testing: Where To Get It?

 Colleges and Universities

-Many higher education institutions offer students free or low cost HIV and STD testing.
-College and university students are a crucial group in terms STD testing as 50% of all STDs are contracted by individuals between the ages of 18 and 24, as such, many academic institutions provide testing services or have free or low cost resources available to suggest to students.
+Many higher education institutions offer students free or low-cost HIV and STD testing.
+College and university students are a crucial group in terms of STD testing as 50% of all STDs are contracted by individuals between the ages of 18 and 24.
+As such, many academic institutions provide testing services or have free or low-cost resources available to suggest to students.

 Like health departments and nonprofit organizations, college and university programs and facilities’ testing services will vary from site to site, and so will their methods of STD testing.
-Types of testing most frequently offered for free through college and university testing programs include HIV tests, chlamydia and gonorrhea.
+Types of testing most frequently offered cost-free through college and university testing programs include HIV, chlamydia, and gonorrhea.
 Other STD tests may be available, or you may be directed to a local health department for more comprehensive testing options.

 These facilities or programs often offer more than just STD testing.
 Many of them also offer free or discounted condoms or other barrier forms of protection, like dental dams or female condoms.
-They may also provide birth control or well women exams.
-It is important to call to find out exactly what services are rendered and what kind of STD testing is available at a free STD clinic or center near you; you do not want to miss out on comprehensive testing and it may be a deciding factor on where you go if certain centers require physical exams rather than just giving a blood and/or urine sample.
+They may also provide birth control or well-woman exams.
+It is important to call and find out exactly which services are rendered and what kind of STD testing is available at a free STD clinic or center near you.
+You do not want to miss out on comprehensive testing and it may be a deciding factor on where you go if certain centers require physical exams rather than just giving a blood and/or urine sample.